CodeYourFuture/CYF-PD/content/blocks/goal-of-the-portfolio-module/readme.md

   Prep for the exercise on the day:

-  1. One trainee volunteers to ask the questions and choose who is answering them.
+  1. One person volunteers to ask the questions and choose who is answering them.
+You can ask each question several times.

-  2. Each question has to be answered by a maximum of 3 different trainees to ensure we hear different voices.
+  2. But choose a different person every time.
+We must hear different voices!

+  3. Set a 15 minute timer and wrap up promptly.
-introduction: Let's have a quick discussion about what this Portfolio Module is and what is its criteria.
+introduction: Let's have a quick discussion about the Portfolio Module!
 exercises:
   - name: What are we doing in the Portfolio Module?
     time: 15
     goal: Align the knowledge of the group about what we are trying to achieve
     content: >-
-      In the main group, we want to get some questions answered so we can confirm we all understand the Portfolio Module's goals.
+      In one big group, let's make sure we all understand the Portfolio Module's goals.

       Questions to be discussed: